Corporate architecture

-Corporate architecture refers to the use of architectural design to construct physical spaces (buildings, workplaces, etc.) that can promote the corporate image of a corporation.
-During the 20th century corporate architecture was able to transition from designs with mainly function in mind to more creative endeavours, which are able to be an architectural expression of the firm’s institutional identity and play a role in stakeholders’ image of the organisation.
+Corporate architecture refers to the use of architectural design to construct physical spaces (buildings, workplaces, etc.) that can promote the image of a corporation.
+During the 20th century corporate architecture underwent a transformation from functional design philosophies to more creative endeavours, which are able to be an expression of the firm’s institutional identity and play a role in stakeholders’ image of the organisation.

 Definition

-Corporate architecture is defined as a modern term for the architectural features of a firm’s building.
+Corporate architecture is defined as a modern term for the architectural features of a corporation’s building.
 These features are thought to communicate certain aspects of the business or the identity of the organisation as a whole.
 The design of these buildings is created to tell the corporation’s story and are a physical manifestation of their business culture.

 Researchers also suggest that corporate architecture needs a wider definition that considers a broader range of economic and social contexts.
 Examples of this are considerations regarding the functional flexibility of buildings and headquarters, as well as the total landscape corporate spaces create and their potential future impacts.